algernon/keyboardio-worklog/worklog.md

 - Tried to reproduce [Kaleidoscope#239][kaleidoscope/239], to no avail.
 This is starting to sound like a hardware issue, requested a bit more information.
 - Spent some time trying to figure out if [LED-ActiveModColor#7][activemodcolor/7] is doable - but it isn't.
 - Looked at [Kaleidoscope#176][kaleidoscope/176], and found a way that will hopefully fix this on all platforms.
 [KeyboardioHID#13][keyboardiohid/13] and [Kaleidoscope#251][kaleidoscope/251] should be tried on platforms other than Linux.
+- Started looking into suspend issues.
+Having left my laptop at work didn't help.
+I'm starting to have a reasonable idea how this can - and should be - done, but no visible progress yet.

  [eeprom-keymap/7]: https://github.com/keyboardio/Kaleidoscope-EEPROM-Keymap/pull/7
  [kaleidoscope/244]: https://github.com/keyboardio/Kaleidoscope/pull/244